-Huber Woods Park Trails Professional Review and Guide
+Huber Woods Park Trails Professional Guide

 "If you have only a couple of hours to spare and want an easy to moderate hike in pleasant surroundings, head to Huber Woods Park.
 Situated on a hill in the Locust section of Middletown overlooking the Navesink River, the trails aren’t too taxing while offering a great opportunity to teach children tree identification in a hardwood forest of oak, tulip, beech, and poplar.